- Dashboards

 To auto-create a visualization from the natural language prompt:

-If you want to tweak the visualization, you can manually change any of the measures, dimensions, filters, or chart type and then click Run Data to re-generate the visualization data.
-For information about manually configuring visualization settings, see Create a Visualization.
+Modify in Basic mode – If you want to modify the visualization further, you can switch to the Basic authoring mode and manually change any of the fields, metrics, filters, or chart type.
+Then click Update Preview to re-generate the visualization data.
+For information about manually configuring visualization settings, see Create a Visualization Using the Basic Method.

 Note

-When you modify the visualization manually, a note is displayed under the Natural Language prompt as a reminder that the prompt no longer reflects the changes to your visualization settings.
+When you modify the visualization in Basic mode, and then switch back to the Exabeam Nova mode, a note is displayed under the natural language prompt field as a reminder that the prompt no longer reflects the changes to your visualization preview.

-Creating from within a Dashboard – Click Add.
+Creating from within a Dashboard – Click Ave Visualization.
 The visualization is created and added to the dashboard where you started creating it.
 If you would like to add it to the visualization library, click the options icon (

 ) of the visualization tile on the dashboard and select Add to Library.
 A library icon (